 \subsection{Bragg Scattering}

-The data used for this project is consists of one set containing the information on the following \textbf{Table} \ref{Table:Dataset}, which will be used for regression models.
-It has the parameter ratios as input, while the output is the quantities of interest obtained from the dispersion relation.
-This data set consists of 2269 data points.
+\textbf{Table} \ref{Table:Dataset} provides details on the data used for regression models.
+The input comprises parameter ratios, while the output is the QoIs, obtained from the dispersion relation.
+This data set consisted of 2269 data points.

-For the neural networks, the input values within the data set---parameter ratios---are scaled using Scikit-learn for each application \citep{sklearn_api}.
-Since the random forest regressor is a tree-based algorithm, there is no need to normalize the data.
+For the neural networks, the input values within the data set---parameter ratios---were scaled using Scikit-learn \citep{sklearn_api}.
+There is no need to normalize the data for random forest regressor, as it is a tree-based algorithm.
 This aspect was evident even in our numerical simulations---the results were the same with and without normalized data for the random forest regressor.
 We also observed that the linear regression gave the same results with and without normalization of the data, although linear regression is not graph-based.
 For all the models, the data set is divided into train/validation/test subsets.
-For the reproducibility of the results, the randomness is fixed for all the models.
-The same seed number is used for the random forest regressor and linear regression when dividing the data sets.
-For the neural network, the optimum seed number is used.
+For the reproducibility of the results, the randomness was fixed for all the models.
+The same seed number was used for the random forest regressor and linear regression when dividing the data sets.
+For the neural network, the optimum seed number was used.